viebel/klipse-repl/README.md

 ## Autocompletion, indentation, coloring etc...

-All of the great features of the awesome [rebel-readline](https://github.com/bhauman/rebel-readline) are available in this REPL.
+All of the great features of Bruce Hauman's [rebel-readline](https://github.com/bhauman/rebel-readline) are available in this REPL for the simple reason that this REPL is built on top of [rebel-readline](https://github.com/bhauman/rebel-readline).

 # Credits

-This REPL runs on top of the awesome [rebel-readline](https://github.com/bhauman/rebel-readline).
+This REPL runs on top of the awesome [rebel-readline](https://github.com/bhauman/rebel-readline) by Bruce Hauman.